-Product Period Ending Responsible Timeline to Complete Year-End Financial December 31 AMR 2 months Quarterly Reports March 31, June 30, September 30, December 31 AMR 1 month Annual Report December 31 AMR Contract Administrator Annual CPI Rate Adjustment January 1 County Per Contract
+PRODUCT PERIOD ENDING TIMELINE TO

+COMPLETE

+Quarterly Reports March 31, June 30, September 30 days

+30, December 31

+Annual Report December31 90 days

+Annual CPI Rate January 1 Per contract

+Adjustment

-EXHIBIT E
+EXHIBIT E Definitions

-Advanced Life Support (ALS) Special services designed to provide definitive prohospital emergency medical care as defined in California Health and Safety Code 1797.52 Advanced Life Support (ALS) Ambulance An ambulance that has the minimum, one paramedic and one EMT as defined in California Health and Safety Codes 1797.80 and 1797.84 and equipment to provide ALS service to patients ALS Response Time (ART) The measurement of time lapsed from the hour, minute and second the call is dispatched by the County's designated dispatch center to the hour, minute and second of the arrival of a paramedic on the scene, regardless of whether the paramedic is employed by the Contractor.
+TERM DEFINITION Advanced Life Support (ALS) Special services designed to provide definitive prehospital emergency medical care as defined in California Health and Safety Code 1797.52 Advanced Life Support (ALS) Ambulance An ambulance that has the minimum, one paramedic and one EMT as defined in California Health and Safety Codes 1797.80 and 1797.84 and equipment to provide ALS service to patients ALS Response Time (ART) The measurement of time lapsed from the hour, minute and second the call is dispatched by the County's designated dispatch center to the hour, minute and second of the arrival of a paramedic on the scene, 'regardless of whether the paramedic is employed by the Contractor.
 Response Times are determined by using information contained in, and reported by, the County's designated dispatch center in the Response Time Compliance Report Ambulance Any vehicle specifically constructed, modified or equipped and used for transporting sick, injured, convalescent, infirmed or otherwise incapacitated person.
-Annual Report Contractor shall submit Annual Report summarizing the previous fiscal year's activities and performance that shall include but not be limited to those reports listed in Exhibit D.
+Annual Report Contractor shall submit Annual Report summarizing the previous fiscal year's activities and performance that shall include but not be limited to those reports listed in Exhibit D. Base Hospital Hazel Hawkins Memorial Hospital is approved by San Benito County EMS Agency to provide on-line medical advice and medical control to paramedics Basic Life Support (BLS) Emergency first aid and cardiopulmonary resuscitation procedures as defined in California Health and Safety Code 1797.60 Basic Life Support (BLS) Ambulance An ambulance that has two EMTs as defined in California Health and Safety Codes 1797.60 and 1797.80 and equipment to provide BLS services to patients Business Day Any day the County offices are open for public business, excluding weekends, holida_ys and County imposed furloughs.
+Computer Aided Dispatch (CAD) A system consisting of associated hardware and software to facilitate call taking, unit selection, resource dispatch, deployment, event time-stamping, creation and real time maintenance of incident database and management information system.